theappbusiness/TABTestKit/README.md

 A huge part in making your tests human readable and they're approachable by everyone, is to write them as [Steps](#steps) and [Scenarios](#scenarios).

-Steps & Scenarios are a core part of what makes **TABTestKit** so great, and since the framework is so flexible, you can choose to just use Steps & Scenarios without the rest of **TABTestKit**, if you prefer.
+Steps and Scenarios are a core part of what makes **TABTestKit** unique, and since the framework is so flexible, you can choose to just use Steps and Scenarios without the rest of **TABTestKit**, if you prefer.

 #### Steps